Loading...

 Centred logo layout for campaigns and neutral announcement styles.

-Adds a short descriptor to the left of the logo for program or unit context.
+Adds a short text content to the left of the logo for date or other contextual information.

 Adds a short descriptor to the right of the logo for higher-context communications.